doriancheah/screen-serve/README.md

 # screen-serve

-Just gets messages sent via TCP from Vantage Control lighting system and displays a screen that will be shared to tablet devices placed around a public facility.
+My first C++ application -- in progress.
+It receives messages sent via TCP from a Vantage Control lighting system and displays an informational screen that will be shared to tablet devices placed strategically around a private facility.

+This repository is here mostly to document my progress as I learn C++ and the JUCE framework.